Meteor-Community-Packages/meteor-scss/README.md

 **Note that due to a limitation in libsass, there is no support for indented sass syntax.
 This syntax is deprecated and will likely not ever get supported**

+**Meteor 1.7 introduced a change in how node_modules are handled, if you want to import sass from a node_module you need to symlink the package in your imports directory (more information below)**

 ## Installation

 Install using Meteor's package management system: